 3 Days in Ho Chi Minh Itinerary by JetSettingFools.com

-Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
-Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
+Our site utilizes Affiliate Links.
+If you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-Your Ho Chi Minh City Itinerary
+About Our Ho Chi Minh City Itinerary

-3-Day Ho Chi Minh Itinerary
+3-Day Ho Chi Minh City Itinerary

 Looking over Saigon, View Rooftop Bar, Saigon, HCMC, Vietnam